RedHatQE/notify-service/README.md

     $ helm install ns chart/ -f dev.value.yaml

+## Access the service and API docs

+### Swagger UI

-After deploy done access the app Swagger UI:
+After deployment is done access the app Swagger UI:

     http://${ openshift.hosts }:8080/docs

-And Redoc UI with different code examples:
+You could try the apis on Swagger UI and check parameters and request body samples in description.

+### Redoc

+After the deployment is done, Redoc UI could be accessed at:

     http://${ openshift.hosts }:8080/redoc

+The Redoc UI is more developer friendly with detail on descriptins, parameters, schemas, payload, code samples, etc.

 ### Request body template and samples